labsland/labdiscoverylib/docs/source/cli.rst

       Fake user management.

-      With this interface, you can test your laboratory without WebLab-Deusto.
+      With this interface, you can test your laboratory without LabDiscoveryEngine.
-      It implements the same methods used by WebLab-Deusto (create new user, check status, kick out user), from a command line interface.
+      It implements the same methods used by LabDiscoveryEngine (create new user, check status, kick out user), from a command line interface.
 The "new" command has several parameters for changing language, user name, etc.